dtcenter/MET/.github/ISSUE_TEMPLATE/new_feature_request.md

 *Replace italics below with details for this issue.*

 ## Describe the New Feature ##
-*Provide a description of the requested software enhancement here.*
+*Provide a description of the new feature request here.*

 ### Acceptance Testing ###
 *List input data types and sources.*